Chapter 5 : Lingering Scent

 Mafalda sighed and Florence grumbled and threw herself off the bed.

 “Well, this intervention did not work,” Florence said with a loud huff.

 “Quiet, Florence, others might be sleeping,” Mafalda hissed.

 Florence shrugged her shoulder and tottered off to her own bed.
 She was muttering under her breath about the gigantic waste of time this was.
 Mafalda stayed for a moment longer and peered at Mary closely.
 Mary wasn’t meeting her eyes and was instead watching the clouds outside.
-If they could talk, what would they say?
-Would they be able to put a stop to this madness?

 “I’m fine, Mafalda, honestly,” Mary said after a time.
 Her voice sounded resigned, but firm.

 Mafalda straightened the duvet before she too left Mary’s side.
 There was little else the two girls could do for their friend, or perhaps, they did not actually want to see the darkness Mary saw whenever she closed her eyes.
 So, they’d push, but never hard enough for them to recognize the disease that was flooding into Hogwarts.
 It meant they might have to live with it like Mary was and that wasn’t something they weren’t willing to do.